DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-6-ect-ideas-for-observation.md

 - What misconceptions did the teacher anticipate?
 - How did they deal with them?
-- Were there any misconceptions identified during the lesson which weren’t anticipated?
+- Were there any misconceptions identified during the lesson which weren't anticipated?
 - How were these dealt with?

 ## Observation focus: sequencing